davidorg101/Portfolio/README.md

 [Full poster here](Images/Poster.png)

 This period has been instrumental in shaping my understanding and expertise in AI-driven educational tools, setting a solid foundation for my ongoing contributions to the field of modeling and simulation.

+### Volunteering and Leadership
+Beyond the lab, I dedicated my time to volunteering with organizations that promote science and technology education.
+My efforts were geared towards inspiring young students to explore and embrace technology, particularly artificial intelligence, as a tool for problem-solving and innovation.